fbpx

 Beyond Bicentennial Park

-Southeast Area Park is connected to Ellsworth Rd via sidewalks.
+Bicentennial Park is connected to Ellsworth Rd via sidewalks.
 Take a break from the playground and walk to the strip mall at Platt & Ellsworth for Biggby Coffee or La Pina Loca for fresh treats.
-Southeast Area Park is a good playground to stop at if you are headed to the Recycle Ann Arbor Drop Off Station or Swift Run Dog Park.
+Bicentennial Park is a good playground to stop at if you are headed to the Recycle Ann Arbor Drop Off Station or Swift Run Dog Park.

 Ann Arbor Playground Profiles